-Real-time Analysis of the Uncoating Kinetics of HIV Capsids in vitro using TIRF Microscopy
+Using TIRF Microscopy for the Uncoating Kinetics of HIV Capsids in Vitro

 The viral capsid provides protection to the viral genome within until it can be delivered into a suitable host cell for replication.
 Once it has arrived at the correct location within the cell, the capsid structure disintegrates rapidly to release the genetic material in a process known as “uncoating”.
 In addition to being a protective structure, the viral capsid proteins of HIV have been found to play important roles during infection such as facilitating reverse transcription of the viral RNA and other functions during replication.
 This means that viral capsid proteins must interact with a range of host-cell proteins and other molecules in different cellular locations and at different times.
 Despite HIV receiving significant study over many years, this uncoating process and what host co-factors are involved had remained unclear.
 One of the reasons for this is that the HIV capsids break up on removal from the virus, making it difficult to obtain intact capsids.